Types

 Generics

-Generic functions happen automatically.
-If the compiler can't pin a parameter down to a specific type, it gives it a type variable, which means the function works for any type.
+Generic functions arrive on their own.
+When the compiler cannot pin a parameter to a specific type, it hands the parameter a type variable, and the function works for every type at once.

 [fn identity [x] x]